Free1man/my_todo/README.md

 # Abstract Tactics Backend (TBS + Chess)

 A small, ruleset-agnostic turn-based tactics backend with two plug-ins: Generic TBS and Chess.
-The FastAPI app is exposed at `app.main:app`.
+The FastAPI app is exposed at `backend.app:app`.

 - API: evaluate/apply with detailed explanations
 - Rulesets: `tbs` and `chess` auto-registered